What is Co-op?

 It is ultimately up to the employer, but they often base it upon comparable co-op salaries and a candidate's experience.
 There may be room for negotiation.
 Your employer also determines eligibility for benefits, if any.

-Jobs, which are listed through Handshake, are “approved” co-op positions.
+Jobs, which are listed through Career Connect, are “approved” co-op positions.
 If you obtain a co-op position on your own and are not sure if it is acceptable, see your Career Services Coordinator, faculty advisor, or department chair before accepting the job.
 Keep in mind that if the job meets the criteria, it doesn’t matter if a company calls the job an internship or temporary employment.

 A single co-op block is the same length as an academic term.
 You may, in fact, work longer depending on your exam schedule the preceding term and on your employer’s needs.
 A double block is two consecutive terms of work, without a break in between.
 Many students are scheduled for double blocks; others may choose to double block.
 Confirm with your academic department before committing to a double block to ensure your work does not interfere with courses.
 You and the employer negotiate the start date and the expected end date of the work period.